MapManagement/un-chat/README.md

 new learned stuff can be found in the [learning directory](/learning).

 ## Planning
-All plans, features and ideas that probably will be part of "Un Chat" can be found here.
+All plans, features and ideas that probably will be part of "Un Chat" can be found [here](/planning).
-Additionally a regularly updated overview of all tasks and upcoming ideas to keep the project well organized.
+Additionally a regularly updated overview of all tasks and upcoming ideas to keep the project well organized can be found within this directory.